ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r1-hello-council/README.md

 by anyone once a threshold of signatures are collected, so a Facilitator will do the final execution for convenience.

-Share the `Data`, `Signer` and `Signature` with the Facilitator, and congrats, you are done!

-### 8. Send the output to Facilitator(s)

-Nothing has occurred onchain - these are offchain signatures which will be collected by Facilitators for execution.
-Execution can occur by anyone once a threshold of signatures are collected, so a Facilitator will do the final execution for convenience.

 Format should be something like this:

 ```